A picture of Svínafellsjökull glacier a part of a Vatnajökull National Park day tour option.

 Combining a hike between the glacier lagoons of Vatnajökull national park with a boat tour on Fjallsárlón glacier lagoon, is a great way to spend a day.

-Option 1: a leisurely visit to the glacier lagoons
+Option 1: a leisurely one day in Vatnajökull national park visiting the glacier lagoons

 Three glacier lagoons cluster together within walking distance of each other: Fjallsárlón, Breiðárlón and Jökulsárlón.
 A hiking path connects all three, taking about five hours to complete in its entirety.
 Begin at Jökulsárlón, where the Breiðármörk trail hugs the southern shore of this remarkable iceberg-strewn lake.
 It’s the deepest in Iceland and hugely popular as a result.
 But discerning visitors will want to leave the crowded shore behind, which is why it’s worth continuing on to the other two lagoons which deliver a more intimate experience.